dogyoons/dogyoons.github.io/teaching/sta250/index.md

 All of the coding you will need to do for the course (and tutorials above) can be done on your personal laptop or in [Google Colab](ttps://colab.research.google.com/?utm_source=scs-index).
 A GPU will not be needed, although using the Google Colab GPU may help if you want to do an experiment-heavy project.

-### Mini-quzzes
-There will be 3 (or 4) short in-class quizzes (<= 30 minutes), after each core unit (and possibly after additional topics).
-Your final quiz score will be the average of your two highest quiz grades.
-Quizzes are open-book, but you may not use electronic devices or the internet.
-It is strongly recommended that you review the material regularly after each lecture.

 ### Reading group discussions
 We will hold approximately three sessions to read and discuss an influential paper related to the course.